nymtech/nym/documentation/dev-portal/src/nymvpn/gui-linux.md

 sudo apt-get install -f ./nym-vpn_0.0.4_amd64.deb
 ```

+NymVPN alpha version runs over Nym testnet (called sandbox), a little extra configuration is needed for the application to work.

 ### Configuration

+To test NymVPN alpha we must create two configuration files: an environment config file `sandbox.env` and `config.toml` file pointing the application to run over the testnet environment.

 6. Create a NymVPN config directory called `nym-vpn` in your `~/.config`, either manually or by a command:
 ```sh
 mkdir $HOME/.config/nym-vpn/
 ```
-7. Create the network config by saving [this](https://raw.githubusercontent.com/nymtech/nym/develop/envs/sandbox.env) as `sandbox.env` in the directory `~/.config/nym-vpn/` you just created by running:
+7. Create the network testnet config: copy-paste [this](https://raw.githubusercontent.com/nymtech/nym/develop/envs/sandbox.env) and save as `sandbox.env` in the directory `~/.config/nym-vpn/` you just created.
+Aternatively do it by runnin a command
 ```sh
 curl -o $HOME/.config/nym-vpn/sandbox.env -L https://raw.githubusercontent.com/nymtech/nym/develop/envs/sandbox.env
 ```

-8. Create NymVPN main config file called `config.toml` in the same directory `~/.config/nym-vpn/` with this content:
+8. Create NymVPN main config file: copy-paste the line below and save it as `config.toml` in the same directory `~/.config/nym-vpn/`:
 ```toml
 # change <USER> to your username
 env_config_file = "/home/<USER>/.config/nym-vpn/sandbox.env"